sarisabban/DeepPhase/README.md

 # DeepPhase
- Protein structure classification from crystal structure
+ Protein structure classification from crystal X-Ray diffraction patterns

 ## Description
-**DeepClass**: This project is an attempt to classify proteins (all Helix or all Sheet) from their X-Ray crystal reflection data.
+**DeepClass**: This project is an attempt to classify proteins (all Helix or all Sheet) from their X-Ray crystal diffraction patterns.

 **DeepPhase**: This project is an attempt to calculate the phase of each reflection point.